Littoral Society

 Shark River Horseshoe Crab Tagging

-Horseshoe crab tagging will resume in the Shark River estuary on Thursday, May 18 with a training/tagging event starting at the L Street Beach in Belmar, NJ.
-Volunteers can participate in tagging and monitoring events through June 19.
+Horseshoe crab tagging will resume in the Shark River estuary on Sunday, May 11 at Memorial Park in Neptune, NJ (GPS: 26 Myron Avenue, Neptune NJ).
+Volunteers can participate in tagging and monitoring events through June 12.
+Register for tagging through the dates in the column on the right.

 Tagging and monitoring crabs helps provide information on population trends and crab movement, which provides a small window into the health of an important and ancient species.
 The spawning season of the Horseshoe Crab is the only time they come ashore and the season is just a few short weeks in May and June.
 Data from the work is provided to the US Fish and Wildlife Service.